code-lab-org/nost-tools/docs/source/installation/installation.rst

 The installation phase involves:

-1. Cloning the NOS-T tools repository
+1. Installing the NOS-T Tools library
-2. Installing the NOS-T Tools library
+2. Cloning the NOS-T tools repository
-3. Configuring the necessary credentials to interact with the NOS-T infrastructure.
+3. Configuring the necessary credentials to interact with the NOS-T infrastructure

 NOS-T Tools Installation